nodojo/aws-cloud-curriculum/README.md

 # AWS Cloud Curriculum

-# 🌩️ AWS Cloud Development Curriculum – By Hagen for Jamie
+# 🌩️ AWS Cloud Development Curriculum

 A structured path to mastering AWS with a focus on **cost control**, **web app architectural patterns**, and **uptime maximization**.